CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

    az account show
    ```

    - Ensure you are connected to the correct subscription.
-List your subscriptions and then set the subscription by its id with the following commands (similar to what you did in cloud shell before the lab):
+List your subscriptions and then set the subscription by its id with the following commands (like what you did in cloud shell before the lab):

    ```bash
    az account list